Solving Linear Systems By Graphing Worksheet: Complete Guide

 Why It Matters / Why People Care

 Why bother with a graph when you could just use a formula?
 Because seeing the solution changes how you think about the problem.
-When you can visualize the system, you start to understand the behavior of the lines And that's really what it comes down to.
-And it works..
+When you can visualize the system, you start to understand the behavior of the lines.

 If you don't get this concept down, you're just memorizing steps.
 And memorizing steps is how people fail tests the moment the teacher changes the wording of a question.
 When you understand the graphing method, you realize that a "solution" isn't just a number—it's a location.

 Beyond the classroom, this is how basic optimization works.
-Practically speaking, where they cross?
+Whether it's comparing two different cell phone plans to see when the cost becomes the same or figuring out the break-even point for a small business, you're essentially solving a system of equations.
+Where they cross?
 One line is your cost, one line is your revenue.
-Plus, whether it's comparing two different cell phone plans to see when the cost becomes the same or figuring out the break-even point for a small business, you're essentially solving a system of equations.
 That's where you stop losing money.

 How to Solve Linear Systems by Graphing